Cryogenic infrared astronomy from space has seen steady development since the

 composed of several mirror segments.
 Multiple layers of shielding would block the sun's

-heat and allow the cryocoolers to keep the telescope at a temperature of 4 K.
+heat and allow the cryocoolers to keep the telescope at a temperature of 4 K. The 2004

 |